euwbah/musescore-xen-tuner/README.md

 -----

 Congratulations on making it this far!
 You're encouraged to contribute your tuning systems to the project.

 You can file a pull request adding files to the `tunings/` folder, or simply file an issue with your tuning config, and I'll add it for you.

+🟠 If your tuning configuration contains many notes/equave and takes a long time to load, you should [pre-compute the tuning config](#1-pre-compute-the-tuning-config) into a `.json` file, which will help speed things up.

 ## How to: key signatures